 What about price hikes after I have started using Evocon?

 It is our goal to provide you with a transparent service, so you’ll know exactly what to expect.

 In case there are any increases in Evocon’s OEE software price, then we’ll negotiate any changes in the license price with you first.
 The new license price is effective as of 60 days after the agreement.
 If you do not agree with the price change, then you have the right to terminate the agreement.

 What if I want to cancel my Evocon subscription?

-During the free trial period, you can cancel the Evocon subscription at any time as there are no financial commitments.
+During the free trial period, you can cancel the Evocon subscription at any time, as there are no financial commitments.
 If you choose not to continue with Evocon after the free trial, then the only requirement is that you send back the hardware that we provided.

-Do I need the Evocon’s IIoT device and what is the price?
+Do I need the Evocon’s IIoT device, and what is the price?

 Whereas the Evocon’s OEE software price is a recurring fee, then the cost for Evocon’s devices is not.
 You can find the price of our IIoT device on our pricing page.
-If your production data is already available in a database and all you need is Evocon to visualise it, then you can set up Evocon as a hardware-free solution.
+If your production data is already available in a database and all you need is Evocon to visualize it, then you can set up Evocon as a hardware-free solution.